-Elexon

-Elexon and Elexon Service Management will be responsible for the operation of Elexon Central Services and the DIP; therefore, they will be required to provide a number of reports as outlined within this document such as, reports on service management incidents, system performance and system availability.
+- Elexon - Elexon and Elexon Service Management will be responsible for the operation of Elexon Central Services; therefore, they will be required to provide a number of reports as outlined within this document such as, reports on service management incidents, system performance and system availability. - DIP Manager - The DIP Manager will be responsible for the day-to-day operation of the newly operational DIP; therefore, they will be required to provide a number of reports as outlined within this document on the performance and availability of the DIP. - DCC Service Management - The functional changes to DCC systems and processes which support the MHHS Design are not significant, however non-functional changes to their systems, based on increases in the retrieval of half-hourly data will be significant.
+It is unlikely that these changes in scale will be impactful within the Early Life Support Period, as migrated MPAN volumes will still be low.

-DIP Manager

-The DIP Manager will be responsible for the day-to-day operation of the newly operational DIP; therefore, they will be required to provide a number of reports as outlined within this document on the performance and availability of the DIP.

-DCC Service Management

-- The MHHS driven functional changes to DCC systems and processes which support the MHHS Design are not significant, however non-functional changes to their systems, based on increases in the retrieval of half-hourly data message volumes and the size of those messages will increase significantlywill be significant.
-It is unlikely that these changes in scale will be impactful within the Early Life Support Period, as migrated MPAN volumes will still be low. - The DCC will be requested by the MHHS Programme to provide weekly service management summaries for industry reporting purposes.
+The DCC will be requested by the MHHS Programme to provide weekly service management summaries for industry reporting purposes.
 This reporting should provide insight into any incidents occurring because of new MHHS processes.

-LDSOs, Suppliers and Agents
+• LDSOs, Suppliers and Agents

 - The primary source of reporting will be Elexon Service Management (e.g. Incidents) which will have been raised by or to these roles. - The MHHS Programme does not currently plan to request additional reporting from these Parties as part of this monitoring.
-The Code Bodies may request additional early life reporting, via their respective Performance Assurance Functions.

-• Code Bodies

-The Code Bodies will be expected to report on a defined set of settlement and performance metrics as set out within this document.
+The Code Bodies may request additional early life reporting, via their respective Performance Assurance Functions. - Code Bodies - The Code Bodies will be expected to report on a defined set of settlement and performance metrics as set out within this document.

-3.43.5 Issues Resolution Group
+3.5 Issues Resolution Group